Semiconductor Yield Excursion Root Cause Analysis¶

 With Uni¶

-The notebook loads real SECOM manufacturing data (1,567 lots, 590 sensor features) and defines 15 declarative rules that cover the full diagnostic workflow.
+The notebook loads real SECOM manufacturing data (1,567 lots, 590 sensor features) and focuses on a 96-lot cohort, defining a handful of declarative rules that cover the diagnostic workflow.
 Fail-lot to tool mapping identifies which tools processed failing wafers.
-Hotspot ranking scores tools by their disproportionate association with failures.
-Containment simulation answers "what if we quarantine Tool X?" by computing the projected yield impact and capacity cost.
-Minimal-change search finds the cheapest set of tools to quarantine that brings yield above target.
-Every conclusion — every hotspot ranking, every containment recommendation — includes a full derivation trace showing exactly which lots and sensor readings support it.
+Hotspot ranking orders tools by the number of failed lots whose excursions trace back to each tool.
+Containment simulation answers "what if we quarantine Tool X?" by counting how many failed lots a hold on the suspect tool would contain versus leave residual (ASSUME).
+Minimal-change search (ABDUCE) finds the smallest set of graph edits that would stop a given lot from triggering the quarantine rule.
+Every conclusion includes a derivation trace (EXPLAIN RULE) showing the lot-to-feature-to-tool evidence chain that supports it.

 What You'll See¶